Low-level software tools

 spidr4version

-Tool spidr4version displays version and commit info about the SPIDR4 controller application software, plus a serial number of the module:
+Tool spidr4version displays version and commit info about the SPIDR4 controller application software, firmware, gateware, plus a serial number of the module, and info about the installed chipboard and chip(s):

 SPIDR4 Controller @ 192.16.192.232